fjarri-attic/oldi-hero-translation/en/025_book1-stasimon-ii.md

 Hermeias fell silent, as Chiron had a little while before.

 "And if I see that they are dangerous," he finished harshly, "I will kill them both.
-Whatever Father does afterward, however furious Anax grows and however Poseidon and Hera rejoice --- I will kill them.
+Whatever Father does afterward, however furious the Anax grows and however Poseidon and Hera rejoice --- I will kill them.
 I believe I am the only one who would not fear doing it openly."

 Chiron studied the young face of the Trickster for a long moment --- so like, just then, the face of his father, Dias the Thunderer, Zeus of Olympus, as he had been many centuries ago, before the great battle.